Thinking about selling your house? Maybe you are rethinking your living situation for one or more of these reasons:

-You may be selling your home for the first time, or for the first time in a very long time.
-Either way, you may not be ready for all the costs involved in making the sale.
-That’s especially important if you’re using the money from the sale to buy another home.
-Here are some expenses to prepare for:
+Whatever the reason, you may be selling your house for the first time, or the first time in a long time.
+Whatever the case, you can prepare for the costs involved in selling your house.
+This is especially important if you’re using the money from the sale to buy another house.

-How much will you pay in legal fees when you sell your home?
+How much will you pay in legal fees when selling your house?

 How much does home staging cost?

-What will it take to make your home appeal to potential buyers?
+What will it take to make your house appeal to potential buyers?
 If you were selling 30 years ago, tidying up and painting would probably have been enough.
 Today, if you look at real estate listings, you’ll see that sellers do a lot more.
 Painting, yes, but also moving out most of your furniture and even renting art.
-The cost can range from several hundred to several thousand dollars, depending on how much fixing up your place needs.
+The cost for staging your house can range from several hundred to several thousand dollars.
+The cost will depend on how much fixing up your place needs.
 You may be able to save by doing the staging yourself.
-But prepare to pay for things like storage space.
+But prepare to potentially pay for things like storage space.
 Some real estate agents provide staging as part of their services.

-If you’re buying a new home, land transfer tax can easily be a significant expense.
-The tax is a percentage of the purchase price of the home.
-It varies by city and province, ranging from .1% to 2.1% of the total property value.
+If you’re buying a new house, land or property transfer tax can be a significant expense.
+The tax is a percentage of the purchase price of your house.
+Land transfer tax varies by city and province, ranging from .1% to 2.1% of the total property value.

 How much does it cost to move?

-Your bill will depend on where you’re moving and how much stuff you have to shift.
+Your moving bill will depend on where you’re headed and how much stuff you have to move.
 But you’ll likely need to factor in at least a few hundred dollars for moving expenses.
 That is, of course, unless you have your own truck and friends who will work for pizza and beer.
 However, hiring a professional, insured mover can help give you peace of mind that your stuff is in good hands.